Jacint-M-David/JavaScript-Core-3-Coursework-Week3-forked/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+A: output: 10, y is not defined
+Explanation: let and const have block level scoping.
+They only exist in the block they were created in and since we are calling them outside of their blocks they don't exist in that context.

 ## Question 3